portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

 Consider we deployed the PortSIP PBX on a cloud platform such as AWS, AZURE, GCE, and wish to configure the E1/T1 gateway which located in local LAN as a trunk for the PortSIP PBX, but the E1/T1 without static public IP, we can't configure the **Authentication mode** to "**IP Based**" and **"Register Based".**

- For this scenario, we can configure that E1/T1 is register to the cloud PortSIP PBX from local LAN, then the E1/T1 can be act as the VoIP Provider / SIP Trunk to works with PortSIP PBX for make & receive calls.
+ For this scenario, we can configure that E1/T1 is registering to the cloud PortSIP PBX from local LAN, then the E1/T1 can act as the VoIP Provider / SIP Trunk works with PortSIP PBX for make & receive calls.

-Please follow below steps to config the E1/T1 register to the cloud PortSIP PBX.
+Please follow the below steps to config the E1/T1 register to the cloud PortSIP PBX.

 1. Select “**Call Manager > VoIP Providers/Trunks > Add**”.
 Enter a friendly name for this VoIP provider.

 2. Choose “**Generic**” for both provider country and provider brand.

-3. Enter a domain for the "**Host**" filed, this domain doesn't require exists, you can enter any domain here, for example, **portspitrunk1.io**.
+3. Enter a domain for the "**Host**" filed, this domain doesn't require to exist, you can enter any domain here, for example, **portspitrunk1.io**.

-   **Important**: ensure this domain is not equals to any tenant's SIP domain.
+   **Important**: ensure this domain does not equal to any tenant's SIP domain.

 4. Please choose "**Accept Register**" for"**Authentication Mode**".

-5. For the **"Authorization Name"** , you can enter any number here, for example: **123456**, the E1/T1 gateway will use this for the authorization when it register to PortSIP PBX.
+5. For the **"Authorization Name"** , you can enter any number here, for example **123456**, the E1/T1 gateway will use this for the authorization when it registers to PortSIP PBX.

-6. For the password, you can enter any password here, the E1/T1 gateway will use this for the authorization when it register to PortSIP PBX.
+6. For the password, you can enter any password here, the E1/T1 gateway will use this for the authorization when it registers to PortSIP PBX.

-7. Other settings are same as the previous section for configure the **"IP based"** and **"Register based"** VoIP provider/Trunk.
+7. Other settings are the same as the previous section for confining the **"IP based"** and **"Register based"** VoIP provider/Trunk.

 8. After applied the settings, now you can configure the E1/T1 gateway to let it register to the could PortSIP PBX.
 In the E1/T1 settings, set up the step3 "**Host**" as **"SIP Domain/SIP Server"**, for example **portsiptrunk1.io**, set up the cloud PBX public static IP as "**Outbound Proxy Server**"，set up the PortSIP PBX transport port as the "**Outbound Proxy Server port**", set up the step 5, 6 **Authorization name** and **Password** as the **username** and **password**, then the E1/T1 gateway can register to cloud PortSIP PBX.

-9. You can sign in the PortSIP PBX Web Management Console to create the inbound & outbound rule base on this E1/T1 gateway trunk.
+9. You can sign in to the PortSIP PBX Web Management Console to create the inbound & outbound rule base on this E1/T1 gateway trunk.